seth127/bigValley/README.md

 created by Seth Green, based on an exercise in Eloquent Javascript by Marijn Haverbeke

 Big Valley is a little simulated ecosystem with three kinds of critters: grass, rabbits, and wolves.
 Grass grows on debris, and then is eaten by rabbits.
 Rabbits, in turn, are eaten by wolves.
 As each year passes, each critter does one of three things:
-    1) reproduces, if she has enough energy
+    1. reproduces, if she has enough energy
-    2) eats food, if it's next to her, increasing her energy
+    2. eats food, if it's next to her, increasing her energy
-    3) moves, if there's no food next to her, decreasing her energy
+    3. moves, if there's no food next to her, decreasing her energy

 Running `bigValleySimScript.py` will run simulations of the world, for your viewing pleasure.
 By default, the world runs until either rabbits or wolves go extinct, and then restarts.
 It takes three arguments:
-    1) the max number of years to run before restarting (if there has not been an extinction)
+    1. the max number of years to run before restarting (if there has not been an extinction)
-    2) the number of times to restart the world before quitting the program
+    2. the number of times to restart the world before quitting the program
-    3) whether or not to show a plot visualizing each year ('plot' for showing or 'no' for only printing text output)
+    3. whether or not to show a plot visualizing each year (`plot` for showing or `no` for only printing text output)

 A quick starting default to try is `python bigValleySimScript.py 100 3 plot`